 Symptom Support Clinic

-.
-These appointments are available Monday thru Friday for cancer patients who are currently on treatment who experience acute or severe symptoms.
-(Telemedicine visits are available.)
+You can arrange an appointment by calling our Symptom Support hotline at (406) 752-8672.
+These appointments are available Monday thru Friday for cancer patients who are currently on treatment and who experience acute or severe symptoms.
+Telemedicine visits are available.

 The cancer genetic counseling program is designed to help you understand the impact of family history and genetics on the risk for developing cancer.
 A genetics consultation can help determine if a person, or the family, has an increased risk for developing certain cancers.
 We offer Genetic Counseling for all cancer types.
-Please ask your physician if these services are right for you or call Logan Health Genetics to learn more at (406) 607-8003
+Please ask your physician if these services are right for you or call Logan Health Genetics & Genomics to learn more at (406) 607-8003.
+Learn more about the program here.

 Home Care & Hospice

-When you are ill or recuperating from a medical condition at home, can provide a full range of professional services to support you.
-Under the direction of your physician, skilled care is given on an intermittent basis by registered nurses, physical therapists, speech therapists, occupational therapists, dietitians, social workers and home health aides.
-We provides services in Flathead, Lake and Lincoln counties.
-Call (406) 751-4200
+When you are ill or recuperating from a medical condition at home, Logan Health Home Care can provide a full range of professional services to support you.
+Under the direction of your physician, skilled care is given on a regular basis by registered nurses, physical therapists, speech therapists, occupational therapists, dietitians, social workers, and home health aides.
+We provide services in Flathead County, Lake County, and Lincoln County.
+Call (406) 751-4200 to learn more.

 New Patient Education